MaJerle/stm32-usart-uart-dma-rx-tx/README.md

-# STM32 UART DMA RX/TX
+# STM32 UART DMA RX and TX

-This is an application note and contains list of examples about `2` distinct topics:
+This application note contains explanation with examples for `2` distinct topics:

-- Receiving data with UART and DMA when application does not know in advance size of bytes to be received
+- Data reception with UART and DMA when application does not know size of bytes to receive in advance
-- Transmitting data with UART and DMA to avoid CPU stalling and use CPU for other purposes
+- Data transmission with UART and DMA to avoid CPU stalling and use CPU for other purposes

 ## Table of Contents